tees-prog-club/project-ideas/project-ideas/problem-solving/online-judge.md

 #Short description of project

-If you attended Joao's lectures on algorithmic problem solving, you will know that one of the mottos of the module is ``Programming is no spectator's sport''.
+If you attended Joao's lectures on algorithmic problem solving, you will know that one of the mottos of the module is "Programming is no spectator's sport".
 This project follows that motto and is all about becoming a better programmer and problem solving by solving well-defined problems.
 You will be required to create an account at [UVa Online Judge's website](https://uva.onlinejudge.org).
 When you log in, you will have access to a list of problems for which you can submit solutions to.

 #Technologies used for this project